cscart/docs/en/user_guide/manage_products/products/add_product.rst

    .. hint::

-       Use **Apply values to all the selected products** in the upper left part of the page to update the value of a properties for all selected products at once.
+       Use **Apply values to all the selected products** in the upper left part of the page to update the value of the property for all the selected products at once.

    .. image:: img/catalog_77.png
        :align: center